A Guide to Project Team Collaboration

 - With permissions, the project manager can control who has access to project information.

-- The document library is a powerful feature, with co-editing, versioning, and search.
+- The document library is a powerful feature, with co-editing, metadata, versioning, and search.

 - Workflows save time and boost productivity by moving work forward without increased administration.